Hans Fritzsche: Military tribunal

 Fritzsche was taken prisoner by Soviet Red Army soldiers.
 At first he was held prisoner in a basement and then sent to Moscow for interrogation at Lubyanka Prison where, according to his own account, three gold teeth were yanked from his mouth upon arrival.
-He was confined to a "standing coffin", a 3 sqft cell where it was impossible to sleep, and placed on a bread and hot water diet.
-He eventually signed a confession.
+He was confined to a "standing coffin", a 3 sqft cell where it was impossible to sleep, and placed on a bread and hot water diet; he eventually signed a confession.
 Later, he wrote his account of Soviet prison while on trial at Nuremberg, which was published in Switzerland.

-Fritzsche was sent to Nuremberg, and tried before the International Military Tribunal.
+Fritzsche was sent to Nuremberg, and tried before the International Military Tribunal (IMT).
 He was charged with conspiracy to commit crimes against peace, war crimes and crimes against humanity.
 In his positions in the propaganda apparatus of the Nazi State, Fritzsche played a role to further the conspiracy to commit atrocities and to launch the war of aggression.
 According to journalist and author William L. Shirer, it was unclear to the attendees why he was charged.
 Shirer remarked that "no-one in the courtroom, including Fritzsche, seemed to know why he was there – he was too small a fry – unless it were as a ghost for Goebbels".
-According to the IMT prosecution, he "incited and encouraged the commission of War Crimes by deliberately falsifying news to arouse in the German People those passions which led them to the commission of atrocities".
-Fritzsche was acquitted because the court was "not prepared to hold that [his broadcasts] were intended to incite the German people to commit atrocities on conquered peoples".
+According to the IMT prosecution, Fritzsche "incited and encouraged the commission of War Crimes by deliberately falsifying news to arouse in the German People those passions which led them to the commission of atrocities", but he was acquitted because the court was "not prepared to hold that [his broadcasts] were intended to incite the German people to commit atrocities on conquered peoples".
 He was one of only three defendants to be acquitted at Nuremberg (along with Hjalmar Schacht and Franz von Papen).

 Nuremberg prosecutor Alexander Hardy later said that evidence not available to the prosecution at the time proved Fritzsche not only knew of the extermination of European Jews but also "played an important part in bringing [Nazi crimes] about," and would have resulted in his conviction and execution.
-Fritzsche was classified as Group I (Major Offenders) by a denazification court, which sentenced him to nine years of hard labor in a labor camp on 31 January 1947.
+Fritzsche was classified as Group I (Major Offenders) by a denazification court, which sentenced him to nine years of hard labor in a labour camp on 31 January 1947.
 He was released under an amnesty in September 1950.
 He married his second wife, Hildegard Springer, in 1950.
 Fritzsche died of cancer in 1953.
 His wife died by suicide the same year.

 Fritzsche, along with Albert Speer and Baldur von Schirach, were eventually communed by Lutheran Pastor Henry F. Gerecke and were administered the Eucharist.

-According to British intelligence, Fritzsche was part of the Naumann Circle in the early 1950s, a group of ex-Nazis who aimed to infiltrate the Free Democratic Party and eventually restore the Nazi state.
+According to British intelligence, Fritzsche, in the early 1950s, was part of the Naumann Circle, a group of ex-Nazis who aimed to infiltrate the Free Democratic Party and eventually restore the Nazi state.